cockroachlabs/open-sourced-interview-process/SalesExercises.md

 **Part 1:** Discussion on the organizational structure of the documentation.

+## **Title of the Exercise:** **Driving Insights & Forecasting**

+**Overview:** In this exercise, you will be shared the forecast of the revenue growth for the Company.
+We ask that you look at this data and turn this into meaningful information that you can share with the Board.
+It is encouraged that you use presentation format (e.g. PowerPoint or similar).
+See attached for data.

+Considerations (if any): Sales Stages

+- Commit

+- Best case

+- Pipeline

+**Part 1:** Take-home Exercise
+Please review the attached document.
+From this data, please derive meaningful insight that you feel is relevant to share with the Board.
+It is encouraged that your response is in presentation format (e.g. PowerPoint or similar).

+**Part 2:** Set-up:

+- 5 mins - Introduction

+- 15 mins - Take-home Exercise Review with CRO

+- 15 mins - [Curveball Question] Based on the discussion with the CRO, come up with 3 metrics that you will be measuring moving forward and a plan to implement them.
+The candidate is expected to add these to the worksheet.

+- 15 mins - Discuss the above with the CRO.

+- 10 mins - Q&A

 ## **Title of the Exercise:** **Field Sales Strategy**

 **Overview:** Define and storyline your sales strategy.
 It is encouraged that the candidate leverage the whiteboard for this walk-through.